Garrus-31/Secure-ish-Web-App/README.md

 # Secure-ish-Web-App
+Overview

-An implementation of a Secure Web Application built from the ground up using HTML, CSS, JavaScript and NodeJS.
+This project is an implementation of a Secure Web Application built from the ground up using HTML, CSS, JavaScript and NodeJS.
+The main purpose of the application itself is to take and save notes for the user.
+It also provides the functionality to edit and delete the saved notes.

+Features

+The web application features a registration page which stores user data in a database with the passwords hashed, a login page which checks the database to see if the login parameters match registered entries and the main app itself, which allows users to save, edit and delete notes.

+Security Implementations

+Several features have been inplemented to bolster the security of the web application, these include: input validation on both the frontend and backend, session authorization and handling, input sanitization, user authentication, password hashing and secure cookie implementation.

+Project Structure

+All files are contained within the "public" folder.

 Using this webapp requires installing the following tools:
 1. Node.js